 Learn the Weight of the Trailer

 Trailer dealers can easily mislead you in the allowed weight a trailer can handle.
 This is because trailers use both GVWR and what is known as either “dry weight”, “unloaded vehicle weight” or “dry hitch weight”.
 Dry weight refers to the weight of the trailer when empty and does not include any extra equipment you may load such as batteries or tanks.
-Ignore this number and find the GVWR of your prospective trailer.
+(Learn the best way to load a trailer here) Ignore this number and find the GVWR of your prospective trailer.
 (It may also be known as Gross Trailer Weight Rating, or GTWR.)
 Ask for assistance if you cannot locate the number on the trailer.

 Note that the hitch on your towing vehicle will only tow the weight transmitted through the tongue of the trailer.
 To calculate the maximum tongue weight (TW) of the trailer, multiply the trailer’s GVWR by 15%.
 That is,

 Compare Tongue Weight With Vehicle/Hitch Capacity

 Finally, use the lower of either the vehicle towing capacity you calculated or the hitch capacity, then compare it with the maximum tongue weight you also calculated.
 If the former number is greater than the latter, then your vehicle can tow the trailer.
 That is, If TC or TH > TR, you’re good to go!